Plan September and October meetings

 Like in class 44, I would like to read what Jason Fung writes about the role of insulin in the body from his book The Obesity Code.

 And on a different but related note: does anybody know the TV program Freaky Eaters?
-In class 44 we watched episode three from the first season.
+In class 44 we watched episode one from the first season.
 Interesting here is to observe what the nutritionist recommends Josh (the freaky eater of this episode) do to get off his pizza addiction.

 March 24 we will start with diabetes